guiguitz/Alarm-project-on-Altera-DE2-board/README.md

-# SD-Lab-Repoitory-2019
+# Alarm-project-on-Altera-DE2-board
-This repository has the proporse to simulate one real clock on Altera DE2 board, with one real time alarm, using VHDL language.
+This repository has the proporse to simulate a real clock on Altera DE2 board, with a real time alarm, using VHDL language.

 Apresentation link: https://prezi.com/view/mZ58moKQaPiSE2IHnEe4

+## Contact the Authors
+Guilherme Amorim: `guilherme.vini65@gmail.com`